noahehall/theBookOfNoah/0current/scripting.md

       - thus an alias definition on a line has no effect on any cmds that follow it on the same line
   - `unalias`
     - remove a previously set `alias`

+## managing/inspecting users, permissions, and ownership
+  - `id` prints information about the given/current user or the process running the cmd if no user is specified
+    - `id -un` only print the current user|process invoking the command
+  -

 ## keyboard shortcuts
   - `ctrl a` move to the start of the line in CLI